-The District shall record unweighted numerical grades on student transcripts.

-When a student transfers semester grades for courses that would be eligible under the Regular category and the District has accepted the credit, the District shall include the grades in the calculation of class rank.
+- The District shall apply the same class rank calculation method and rules for local graduation honors for all students in a graduation class, regardless of the school year in which the student first earned high school credit; - The District shall assign weights to semester grades earned in eligible courses and calculate a weighted numerical grade average, in accordance with the following: Category Weight AP and Dual Credit plus 15 Advanced plus 7 Regular plus 0.
+The District shall record unweighted numerical grades on student transcripts; - When a student transfers semester grades for courses that would be eligible under the Regular category and the District has accepted the credit, the District shall include the grades in the calculation of class rank.
 When a student transfers semester grades for courses that would be eligible to receive additional weight under the District's weighted grade system, the District shall assign additional weight to the grades based on the categories and grade weight system used by the District only if the same or an equivalent course is offered to the same class of students in the District.

-LOCAL GRADUATION HONORS

-For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank in accordance with this policy and administrative regulations by using grades available at the time of calculation at the end of the fifth six-week grading period of the senior year.
+- For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank in accordance with the policy and administrative regulations by using grades available at the time of calculation at the end of the fifth sixweek grading period of the senior year.
 For the purpose of applications to institutions of higher education, the District shall also calculate class rank as required by state law.
-The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class rank for the purpose of automatic admission under state law.
-[See EIC(LEGAL)

-VALEDICTORIAN AND SALUTATORIAN

-The valedictorian and salutatorian shall be the eligible students with the highest and second highest rank, respectively.
-To be eligible for this local graduation honor, a student must:

-- 1. Have been continuously enrolled in the District high school since the first day of classes for the four semesters immediately preceding graduation; - 2.
-Be graduating after exactly eight semesters of enrollment in high school; and - 3.
-Have completed the Recommended Program, the Advanced/Distinguished Achievement Program, or the foundation program with the distinguished level of achievement.
+The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class rank for the purpose of automatic admission under state law. - The valedictorian and salutatorian shall be the eligible students with the highest and second highest rank, respectively.
+To be eligible for this local graduation honor, a student must: 1.
+Have been continuously enrolled in the District high school since the first day of classes for the four semesters immediately preceding graduation; 2.
+Be graduating after exactly eight semesters of enrollment in high school; and 3.
+Has completed the foundation program with the distinguished level of achievement. - The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the honor graduate certificate from the state of Texas.

-BREAKING TIES

-In case of a tie in weighted numerical grade averages after calculation to the thousandths place, the District shall apply the following methods, in this order, to determine recognition as valedictorian or salutatorian:

-- 1. Count the number of AP and dual credit courses taken by each student involved in the tie. - 2.
-Calculate a weighted numerical grade average using only eligible grades in AP and dual credit courses taken by each student involved in the tie.

-HIGHEST RANKING GRADUATE

-The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the honor graduate certificate from the state of Texas.